LukyLuke/mse_autmobros/README.md

 Two versions of the Grassfire-Algorithm to show how fast it can be if optimized.

 * **v1:** This version loops through all rows and cols and updates the neighbours as soon as it finds a value.
+This is a 4-Neighborhood calculation.
 * **v2:** In this version the fields which have to be calculated next are cached.
 So no looping thorugh all rows and columns.
+This is a 4-Neighborhood calculation.
+* **v3:** This is an 8-Neighborhood calculation and pathfinding absed on the optimized *v2*.

 ### Usage